'It is obvious he has a lot of potential' - No limit to Mount's talent but he needs to improve further, says Tuchel | Goal.com

 Chelsea dominated for 75 minutes but had a nervy last 15, having not found the second goal against Jose Mourinho's side.

-Tuchel spoke about Mount's new role and how he needs to keep striving to improve with competition from Kai Havertz and Hakim Ziyech.
+Tuchel spoke about Mount's new role and how he needs to keep striving to improve amid competition from Kai Havertz and Hakim Ziyech.

-"Today we played Mason as No 9, dropping to a ten with two wide strikers, so to find Mason space between the lines and he did well," he added.
+"We played Mason as number nine, dropping to a 10 with two wide strikers, to find Mason space between the lines and he did well," he added.

 "When he came in he showed what a big influence he can also have from the bench and from here there are no guarantees for anybody, also not for Mason right now.
 It is easy with him.
 He leaves his heart on the pitch, but everybody else does the same thing.